nago3579/polygonal_graphics_section/polygonal_graphics_section.md

 ---

 <h1 id="how-polygonal-graphics-are-made">How Polygonal Graphics Are Made</h1>
-<p>Like atoms, most computer-generated 3D objects are built with polygons, collections of triangles, or squares connected together in 3D space to approximate shapes.
+<p>Most computer-generated 3D objects are built with polygons, collections of triangles, or quadrilaterals connected together in 3D space to approximate shapes.
 In this article, we will explore how computers see polygons out of information and turn that into graphics like you would see in a movie or video game.
 We will be using <a href="https://www.babylonjs.com/">Babylon.js</a>, an in-browser rendering engine that uses WebGL, to visualize some of the concepts discussed.</p>
 <h3 id="d-from-2d">3D from 2D</h3>
 <p>Computers handle 2D images really well.
 To take advantage of this property, 3D models are most commonly built from triangles or less commonly, from quadrilaterals arranged as faces of a solid.
 Shapes like spheres and cylinders can not be broken down into discrete triangles, so we approximate them as polygons with many faces.</p>
 <p>These faces are constructed by vertices made up of points.
 We can visualize these vertices with wireframes, where vertices are highlighted and faces are transparent.
 For example, here is a <a href="https://playground.babylonjs.com/#T4TNWL">wireframe of a sphere</a>.</p>